ssy341/ef.thxopen.com/_posts/assignment/2015-10-31-describe-my-best-friend.markdown

 ## Fix it

-Cheng Ming is my best friend.
-He lives in Changsha.
-He is a manager.
+Chengming is my best friend.
+He lives in Changsha.（Chengming is my best friend who is living in Changsha.） He is a manager.
 He is very hardworking.
 And he is friendly and kindly, so he always smiles.
 He **likes to** help each other. **However**, he is married.
 His wife is beautiful and lovely.